nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 less -S $RESDIR/PANY_vs_MAQU.2dsfs
 ```

-Now we have a prior for the probability of jointly observing *i* alleles in PANY and *j* alleles in MAQU.
+Now we have a prior for the probability of jointly observing a site with *i* derived alleles in PANY and *j* PANY derived alleles in MAQU.
 One common way to visualize the 2D-SFS is with a
 heatmap.
 We're going to use these probabilities of jointly observing allele frequencies for our two example populations to calculate
 F<sub>ST</sub> between them.
 F<sub>ST</sub> is an allelic fixation index commonly used to measure genetic differentiation between populations based on allele frequencies, and
 ranges from 0 when the allele frequencies are the same in all populations to 1 when the populations are fixed for different alleles.
 F<sub>ST</sub> can be expressed as the